 Programming the device

 This is done with AVR In system programmer.
-In my example, Im using AVR Studio 5 and AVRISP MKII programmer which is affordable and robust.
+In my example, I'm using AVR Studio 5 and AVRISP MKII programmer which is affordable and robust.

 Check your USB voltage lines with multimeter to ensure they are not shorted.
 Connect your ISP programmer to the ISP header of the LiveLight USB Interface.

-Open AVR Studio 5, go to 'AVR Programming' uner Tools menu.
+Open AVR Studio 5, go to 'AVR Programming' under Tools menu.
 Select your programmer and device (ATmega32) and click apply.
 Click 'Read' to confirm your setup is correct, if so, your device ID should turn up.

 Hit 'Program' when ready.
 Then go to 'Memories', select HEX file for the chip and click 'Program'.
 If it fails, try decreasing ISP clock under 'Interface settings'.
-If it still won't work, check your solderings!
+If it still won't work, check your soldering!

 All done!
 Your controller has been programmed!
 Now you are ready to connect it to BobLight and LED strips.

 Download FTDI drivers and FT Prog.
 Install drivers and open FT Prog.
 Click 'Scan and Parse' from devices menu and list of your FTDI devices should come up.

 RX LED is connected to C0 pin, you can configure it's behavior from 'IO Controls' submenu.
 Default is 'TXLED#'.
 When youre done, click 'Program' and EEPROM will be rewritten.
 Replug your device and it's done!